 The Interpretations Generator must have the capability to support more complex interpretations by interfacing with external applications that already contain logic to perform part of the interpretation.

 The Interpretations Generator must have the ability to support both maps generated on the web as well as the ability to supply data to stand alone GIS systems and statistical analysis systems.

+hiatus